-That's why creating a cohesive, seamless customer experience across multiple platforms is so important.
+That's why creating a cohesive, seamless customer experience across multiple platforms is important.
 You only need to focus on four main dealership communication channels:

 Also, with the right technology, you can send out highly personalised text messages for marketing or customer support.
 Since text messages are slightly different from other business communication channels, keep the following tips in mind: